withreach/reach-sdk-checkout-web/README.md

 * Download repository
 * Run `npm install`
 * Run `webpack`
-* Output should built to `/dist/` directory
+* Output should be installed into the `dist/` directory

 ### Testing

-* Use `/test/minify-index.html` to ensure minified script is working properly
+* Use `/test/index.html` to ensure minified script is working properly